 What shall we say then?
 Is the Law sin?
 May it never be!
 On the contrary, I would not have come to know sin except through the Law; for I would not have known about coveting if the Law had not said, "YOU SHALL NOT COVET."Romans 7:7(NASB)

-Earlier in Romans Paul shows, through systematically reasoning, that we are all sinners who fall short of God's Law.
-Paul points out that it is not the content of the Law that is the problem, but the sin it lays bare, and asks the rhetorical question - "What shall we say then?
+Earlier in Romans, Paul shows, through systematic reasoning, that we are all sinners who fall short of God's Law.
+Paul points out that it is not the content of the Law that is the problem but the sin it lays bare, and asks the rhetorical question, "What shall we say then?
 Is the Law sin?"

-Heavenly Father, thank You for the carefully structured book of Romans that so systematically sets out the sinfulness of man and Your gracious gift of salvation - which is ours through Jesus Christ our Lord.
-Thank You for the showing me that the Law brings with it a knowledge of sin which points us all to Christ - the one and only Sacrifice for sin.
-Keep my heart pure before You, I pray and identify all the evils in my life that dishonour Your name.
-Thank You for Paul's clear teaching that the Law is the tool to draw us to Yourself.
-Examine my heart and see if there is any sinful covetousness within, and wash me clean I pray, this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the carefully structured book of Romans, that so systematically sets out the sinfulness of man and Your gracious gift of salvation through Jesus Christ our Lord.
+Thank You for Paul’s clear teaching, that the Law is the tool to draw us to Yourself.
+The Law brings with it a knowledge of sin which points us all to Christ, the one and only Sacrifice for sin.
+Examine my heart and see if there is any sinful covetousness within and wash me clean, I pray.
+This I ask in Jesus' name, AMEN.